 Have you been frustrated by how very little you get in return for keeping your money in the bank?
 You’re not alone!
-Even though interest rates are beginning to rise, most of us still get next to nothing on our bank savings accounts.
-(According to the FDIC, the national average return on a typical savings account is a measly 0.1%!)
+Even though interest rates are hovering in the lower range, in historical terms, most of us still get less than we could — in fact, according to the FDIC, the national average return on a typical savings account is a measly 0.09%.

 But you can do a lot better.
-CIT Bank offers 2.40% (current as of publication date), nearly 25 times higher than the national average.
+CIT Bank offers up to 2.20% (current as of publication date), which is about 24 times higher than the national average.

 CIT Bank, part of CIT Group, is a leading commercial finance company that is now offering online consumer banking.
 The company has a long track record of helping to drive innovation in lending to small- and medium-size businesses, especially retail, energy, health care, transportation and technology companies.

 “Now CIT Bank is putting this experience to work for you,” the company says.